openqasm/openqasm/source/language/standard_library.rst

 present, the implementation should make available the gates from the language version it is parsing the rest of the program under.

-Implementations must not define gates that are not present in chosen OpenQASM 3 version, where doing so could cause a user program to be ill formed (for example due to a user attempting to define their own gate with a clashing name).
+Implementations must not define gates that are not present in the chosen OpenQASM 3 version, where doing so could cause a user program to be ill formed (for example due to a user attempting to define their own gate with a clashing name).